magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 `src/clj/modern_cljs/` directory and then create a new file named `validators.clj`.
-Open it and declare the new `modern-cljs.login.validators` namespace by requiring the needed namespaces from the `valip` library patched by myself that above we added to the `build.boot` build file.
+Open it and declare the new `modern-cljs.login.validators` namespace by requiring the needed namespaces from the `valip` library we just added to the `build.boot` build file.

 ```clj
 (ns modern-cljs.login.validators